 - Grated Parmesan for dusting

-This Pizza looks absolutely Yummy!
+This New York Style Pizza looks absolutely Yummy!
 The key here is to prepare your dough well ahead of time to give it enough time to mature.
 As Adam says, the longer you let it rise, the better it becomes, almost tasting like sour dough eventually.